-I study and teach the social and cultural history of South Asia with a focus on commodities, capital, and agrarian history.
-My current work explores the role of British colonialism in reshaping the agrarian frontier of eastern Bengal and the political economy of intoxicant commodities in the nineteenth and twentieth century.
-I am broadly interested in labor history, peasant politics, popular culture, social movements, and gender and empire.
+I study and teach the social and cultural history of South Asia and British imperialism.
+My research explores the role of British colonialism in reshaping the agrarian frontier of eastern Bengal and the political economy of intoxicant commodities in the nineteenth and twentieth century.
+I am broadly interested in commodities and capital, labor history, peasant politics, popular culture, social movements, and gender and empire.
 My courses include introductory surveys of South Asian history, commodity history in a critical global perspective, and upper division classes on public culture with a focus on the history of caste, labor, and gender.
 At the graduate level, my courses cover global approaches to South Asian history, empire and decolonization, and the history of the Indian Ocean World.

 Research and Teaching Interests: